 How To Stay The Course

-For a business to be successful, every incoming and outgoing dollar must be accounted for.
-Because Design Manager can track the granular details of time spent per client, its reporting tool can compare budgeted time versus actual time, billable and non-billable time, employee time and time profit by project.
+For a business to be successful, every incoming and outgoing dollar must be accounted for in an organized and consistent fashion.
+That’s why Design Manager offers a variety of ways to enter data along with controls that limit how other users can enter data, ensuring they do so according to your plan.
+Also, because Design Manager can track the granular details of time spent per client, using it’s reporting tools will keep you on top of everything you need to know about the efficiency of your business.
 Look at top-down data summarizations by a number of different metrics or break out the information into detailed reports.
 You can also view open time-related items during a project or after its completion, showing which time entries have not been invoiced to a client.
 Not all projects meet profitability expectations, so understand where you have wasted time in the past to come up with a strategy to ensure your business will thrive in the long term.

 With so many ways to structure pricing, interior designers need a customizable solution to keep track of the many moving pieces.
 Time is money, and Design Manager’s advanced time billing features make sure you have the tools to quantify, qualify, and collect on your time spent without missing a minute.
+For more information on Design Manager’s time billing capabilities, watch this demo for step-by-step reenactments of the processes described in this article.
 If you are not already using Design Manager for your interior design business management, start a free trial today!